Portraits of ‘rebel’ icons, plus five other photo shows worth seeing

 NWA, Los Angeles, 1990. © Janette Beckman, courtesy of FaheyKlein Gallery, Los Angeles.

-Spanning nearly four decades, Rebels offers a snapshot of the larger-than-life creative icons photographed by British music photographer Janette Beckman during her career.
-Featuring a mixture of black and white and vibrant color photographs, the images on view are authentic and raw, capturing the rebellious spirits of her subjects.
-The show features images of LL Cool J, Debbie Harry, Joe Strummer, Keith Haring, Tribe Called Quest, and more.
+Spanning nearly decades, Rebels offers just a snapshot of the larger-than-life creative icons photographed by British music photographer Janette Beckman during her career.
+Featuring a mixture of black and and vibrant color photographs, the images on view are authentic and raw, capturing the rebellious spirits of her subjects.
+The show features images of LL Cool J, Debbie Harry, Joe Strummer, Keith Haring, Called Quest, and more.
 As the name suggests, it’s an effortlessly cool show that is sure to inspire creatives of all types.

 Where: Fahey/Klein Gallery in Los Angeles, California